HiPhish/Newton-method/Docs/documentation.rst

 if everything checks out the machine will terminate in the success state, otherwise it will enter the error state.
 Each time the machine transitions states, even if it transitions to the same state, an action can be performed.
+This action is a side effect that makes our machine produce something useful: syntax nodes.

 In code the lexer is a structure that holds a reference to the input string, a pointer to the current character on the string, the value of the previous state,